Weather-Station-Software/live-weather-station/readme.txt

 After upgrading, please, review all your settings.

 * New: totally redesigned plugin admin pages to provide a simpler and easier access to all features and settings.
-* New: a full featured dashboard (like the WordPress one) provides a simplified way to access to all features and operating statistics of the plugin.
+* New: a full featured dashboard (like the WordPress one) provides a simplified way to access to all features and operating analytics of the plugin.
 * New: a new "station view" offers more in-depth visibility and understanding of the collected weather stations.
 * New: in addition to its nominal mode, Weather Station can now run in a simplified mode (automatic selection of settings, display options, units, etc.).
 * New: it's now possible to collect data from stations published on Weather Underground.